June 28, 2016

 *This timeline is for a moderately-sized release.
 If there are several large projects going into a single release, you’ll want to stretch out this timeline.
 The opposite is true for smaller efforts!

-Agile Planning Timeline
+Agile Test Planning Timeline

 Agile testing is iterative and should follow the sprint timeline.
 Test planning should go hand in hand with sprint planning sessions so that test mangers can build test cases based on the scope of each sprint.
+Here’s a timeline for an average-sized Agile implementation:

 • Test Plan: This is the hub for all your testing information-from impacted projects to testing data, the Test Plan is designed to guide the team throughout the process.
 The Test Plan document should include, at a minimum, the following sections: Test Overview, Defect Management Strategy, Roles & Responsibilities, Key Dates and Deliverables, Testing Metrics, Configuration Management, Test Environment Details, and Test Tools.